guiltyvictim/SplitCash/README.md

 # SplitCash
 PHP function that divides cash as evenly as possible amongst multiple people, with optional decimal place.

+The function returns an array of the resulting values.

 ## Function

 `array splitMoney (float $amount, int $split [,int $decimals = 2])`